yashdave182/powergrid/docs/FRONTEND.md

 ## 🎯 Frontend Overview

 The frontend is a React TypeScript application built with Vite, providing a modern, responsive interface for marine data visualization and AI-powered analysis.
+The application connects directly to external APIs without requiring a backend server.

 ## 📂 Frontend Directory Structure